Special Programs and Opportunities

 Each year nursing students represent our program by presenting research posters at NCUR (National Conference on Undergraduate Research) and MNRS (Midwest Nursing Research Society).

-Two committees in the nursing department feature opportunities for student leadership: CPE (Curriculum and Program Evaluation) and FSD (Faculty Student Development).
-Both groups invite several students to serve and provide valuable insight, suggestions and feedback.
+Two committees in the nursing department feature opportunities for student leadership: Curriculum and Program Evaluation, Faculty and Student Development and Educational Resource Committee.
+All groups invite several students to serve and provide valuable insight, suggestions and feedback.

 In addition, students provide leadership for the Hope Student Nurse Association and the Hope branch of Nurses Christian Fellowship.